darrenjw/fp-ssc-course/README.md

 # fp-ssc-course

-### An introduction to functional programming for scalable statistical computing
+### An introduction to functional programming for scalable statistical computing and machine learning

 ## A half-day short-course